parmoo/parmoo/docs/how-to-write.rst

 The MOOP class
 --------------

-The :mod:`MOOP <moop.MOOP>` class is the fundamental data structure in ParMOO.
+The :class:`MOOP <core.moop.MOOP>` class is the fundamental data structure in ParMOO.

 ..